paulobiao/securebank-framework/governance/board-usage.md

 # Board-Level Usage of the SecureBank Framework

 ## Purpose
-This section defines how the SecureBank Framework is intended to be used by boards, executive committees, and senior risk leadership.
+This section defines how the SecureBank Framework is intended to be used by boards, executive committees, and senior risk leadership as a governance instrument for accountable cyber risk decision-making.

 SecureBank is not a reporting tool.
 It is a **decision-support mechanism**.